mattlangl/mit-6.172/README.md

-# mit-6.172
-over winter break 2021, I took MIT's Performance Engineering and Software Systems on MIT OCW. these are the completed homeworks and projects!
+# mit-6.172: Performance Engineering and Systems
+Project-based introduction to building efficient, high-performance and scalable software systems.
+Topics include performance analysis, algorithmic techniques for high performance, instruction-level optimizations, vectorization, cache and memory hierarchy optimization, and parallel programming.

+I completed the coursework available on MIT's OpenCourseWare in the Winter of 2021.